smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![javaEE, javaSE]
-In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to Sdl Core as well as showing up on the generic HMI.
+In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to SDL Core as well as showing up on the generic HMI.

 Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics](Getting Started/Integration Basics) sections to create a new SDL project before continuing this section.